fod/pands-project2021/README.md

     # Remove easily classified I. setosa from dataframe
     iris_sub = iris[iris["class"].isin(["Iris-virginica", "Iris-versicolor"])]

 It is also useful to identify the range of values for petal width and length within which classification using those two observed features is difficult.
-So, using overlap values identified through examination of the [ECDF](#ecdf-empirical-cumulative-distribution-function) plots previously discussed, a new dataframe is created using only those observations:
+Using overlap values identified through examination of the [ECDF](#ecdf-empirical-cumulative-distribution-function) plots previously discussed, which are highlighted in the chart below, a new dataframe is created using only those observations:

     # Generate difficult to classify subset of Iris dataset
     iris_rule = iris[(iris["Petal Length"] >= 4.5) &